volodymyrhudyma/blog/content/blog/2020-09-06-algorithms-insertion-sort-in-javascript.md

   // For each element in an array for(let i = 0; i < arr.length; i++) {

-    // Get the current element;
+    // Get the current element
     const current = arr[i];

-    // Get the previous element index
-    let j = i - 1;
+    // Get the index of the previous element let j = i - 1;

     // We skip the first element, as it is considered sorted